bhargav2006/mini-Trello/frontend/README.md

-# Azentrix Mini Trello - React Frontend (frontend)
+# Mini Trello - React Frontend (frontend)

-This is the completely redesigned, premium React frontend dashboard application built for the **Azentrix mini trello** workspace.
+This is the completely redesigned, premium React frontend dashboard application built for the **mini trello** workspace.
 It incorporates the company's branding color palette, modern glassmorphism panels, and custom React hooks for business logic separation.

 ---